1) It supports Unicode, allowing almost any information in any written human language to be communicated.

-11) Forward and backward compatibility are relatively easy to maintain despite changes in DTD or Schema.
+11) Forward and backward compatibility is relatively easy to maintain despite changes in DTD (Document Type Definition) or Schema.

 2) The redundancy may affect application efficiency through higher storage, transmission and processing costs

-3) XML syntax is verbose, especially for human readers, relative to other alternative ‘text-based’ data transmission formats.
+3) XML syntax is verbose, especially for human readers, relative to other alternatives ‘text-based’ data transmission formats.